Help with psychological and emotional issues

 Anyone who has experienced serious issues due to emotional problems, such as missing work, relationship problems, decreased productivity, isolating behavior, problems in social situations, poor self-care or cognitive impairment will benefit from the program.
 If you experience any of these issues you can call 903-877-5560 for information or to make an appointment for an assessment.

 - Free assessment

 Intensive outpatient treatment philosophy

 Research shows that individuals with severe symptoms of mood disorder recover to an effective level of functioning sooner in a group setting.
 Our groups are predominantly a combination of dialectical and cognitive behavioral therapies in which patients meet in an educational environment to develop more effective coping skills to manage major setbacks and the problems of everyday life.
 Our doctor leads the treatment team in an ongoing assessment of a patient’s situation and progress.
 He or she also manages any psychiatric medications if applicable.
-A weekly individual session with a licensed therapist gives patients the opportunity to work on using their newly developed coping skills for their individual issues.

 How do I know if I need this level of treatment?

 If you can answer “yes” to any one or more of the following questions, and if the issue or issues are causing significant problems in any area of your life – such as personal, work, social, interpersonal, financial or health – then the level of care offered by the outpatient day treatment program could be needed.

 - Have you been late to work or absent from work due to feeling stressed, anxious or depressed?

 - Has your productivity at work or home decreased because of emotional problems?

 - Have you experienced strained interpersonal relationships due to increased irritability or anger?